G. Edward Griffin: Publishing

 Griffin wrote and produced a number of documentary-style videos covering controversial topics similar in theme to his books.
 His films covered a wide range of topics including communism, espionage, the historical authenticity of Noah's Ark, the Federal Reserve System, the Supreme Court of the United States, terrorism, subversion, foreign policy, electronic voting fraud, cancer, and the chemtrail conspiracy theory.

 Griffin created and ran a number of organizations that published a variety of print and audiovisual media, such as American Media and Reality Zone, in Thousand Oaks and Westlake Village, California.

 Many of Griffin's books and films were published by other organizations such as Robert Welch's American Opinion in Belmont, Massachusetts, and Western Islands in Boston.
 Griffin also produced printed works and films with Major General John K. Singlaub, publisher and national security journalist John H. Rees, and U.S. Congressman Larry McDonald at the Western Goals Foundation, a private domestic intelligence agency active in the United States beginning in 1979.

+Griffin wrote and directed the anti-civil rights movie 'Anarchy USA' for the John Birch Society in 1966.
+Anarchy USA posited that the Civil rights movement was a Communist front to spread Marxist revolution into America and calls the Voting Rights Act of 1965 a step towards tyranny.